BOSTON 25 MORNING NEWS TO LAUNCH ZIP TRIPS ON FRIDAY, JULY 9TH

 In response to changes brought on by COVID-19, Boston 25 will put a hold on welcoming live, onsite crowds to Zip Trips this year.
 Instead, the morning team will head out to each Zip Trip town taking tours, visiting neighbors, talking to small business owners, and pulling back the curtain on what makes each Zip Trip location a great place to live.
 From peaceful, relaxed vibes to bustling city life with lots to do -- we’ll share what locals love about their city or town.

 Boston 25 Morning News anchors and reporters will rotate to host the summer-long broadcasts.
-Morning anchor Gene Lavanchy will kick-off the Zip Trip season live from Polar Park in Worcester from 6 a.m. to 10 a.m. on Friday June 18th.
+Morning anchors Gene Lavanchy, Sara Underwood and Elizabeth Hopkins will lead the Zip Trips from 6 a.m. to 10 a.m. each Friday.

 “After visiting more than 250 communities over the years, it’s wild to see how some places have reinvented themselves in the best possible way,” Lavanchy said.
 “We’re betting everyone will discover something they didn’t know about the cities and towns on this year’s list.”